-1.1 Purpose of Companion Policy - The purpose of this Companion Policy is to state the views of the Commission on various matters relating to OSC Rule 13-502 Fees (the "Rule"), including an explanation of the overall approach of the Rule and a discussion of various parts of the Rule.
+1. The purpose of this Companion Policy is to state the views of the Commission on various matters relating to OSC Rule 13-502 Fees (the "Rule"), including an explanation of the overall approach of the Rule and a discussion of various parts of the Rule.

-PART 2 - PURPOSE AND GENERAL APPROACH OF THE RULE
+PART 2 PURPOSE AND GENERAL APPROACH OF THE RULE

-2.1 Purpose and general approach of the Rule
+Purpose and general approach of the Rule

-- (1) The purpose of the Rule is to establish a fee regime that creates a clear and streamlined fee structure. - (2) The fee regime of the Rule is based on the concepts of "participation fees" and "activity fees".
+- 2. (1) The purpose of the Rule is to establish a fee regime that creates a clear and streamlined fee structure. - (2) The fee regime of the Rule is based on the concepts of "participation fees" and "activity fees".

-2.2 Participation fees
+Participation fees

-- (1) Reporting issuers, registrant firms and unregistered capital markets participants, as well as specified regulated entities and designated rating organizations, are generally required to pay participation fees annually.
+- 3. (1) Reporting issuers, registrant firms and unregistered capital markets participants, as well as specified regulated entities and designated rating organizations, are generally required to pay participation fees annually.
 Participation fees must also be paid on an annual basis by certain participants in the derivatives market. - (2) Participation fees are designed to cover the Commission's costs not easily attributable to specific regulatory activities.
 The participation fee required of a person or company under Parts 2 and 3 of the Rule is based on a measure of the person's or company's size, which is used as a proxy for its proportionate participation in the Ontario capital markets.
 In the case of a reporting issuer, the participation fee is based on the issuer's capitalization, which is used to approximate its proportionate participation in the Ontario capital markets.
 In the case of a registrant firm or unregistered capital markets participant, the participation fee is generally based on the firm's revenues attributable to its capital markets activity in Ontario. - (3) Participation fees under Part 4 of the Rule are generally fixed annual amounts payable each year.
-In the case of specified regulated entities to which Part 4 of the Rule applies, participation fees are generally specified for a particular organization or type of organization in Appendix B.1.
-The level of participation fees for recognized clearing agencies is determined by reference to the services they provide. - (4) Participation fees for designated rating organizations under Part 5 of the Rule are \$15,000 per financial year.
+In the case of specified regulated entities to which Part 4 of the Rule applies, participation fees are generally specified for a particular organization or type of organization in Appendix D. The level of participation fees for recognized clearing agencies is determined by reference to the services they provide. - (4) Participation fees for designated rating organizations under Part 5 of the Rule are \$15,000 per financial year. - (5) Participation fees in respect of derivative transactions are based on the fee payer's notional amounts reported under Ontario Securities Commission Rule 91-507 Trade Repositories and Derivatives Data Reporting. - (6) A person or company may be subject to participation fees under more than one part of the Rule.
+There is no cap on multiple participation fees except as described in subsection 8(1) (below).